iklionsky/cpuaff/index.md

 To see a list of supported platforms click [here](supported_platforms.html).

+### Pronunciation

+Due to popular demand, we now have a guide on pronunciation.  cpuaff is pronounced \"spoof\" because all other pronunciations I have come up with sound like garbled French.

 ### Releases

 The latest release is [cpuaff-0.0.1](releases/cpuaff-0.0.1.tar.gz).
 To get other releases, go to the [downloads](downloads.html) page.